 … who started his own nudist home parties …

 Attila proved to be the best host ever.
-His first nudist guests were a couple he had met at one of the nude swims and over wine and snacks the question rose about who else could join their little home nudist club.
+His first nudist guests were a couple he had met at one of the nude swims and over wine and snacks, the question arose about who else could join their little home nudist club.
 The idea came up to start a Toronto nudist Facebook group.
-From that moment he became the organiser of nudist home parties in his own apartment on the outskirts of Toronto.
+From that moment he became the organizer of nudist home parties in his own apartment on the outskirts of Toronto.

 Inviting people you’ve already met is one thing, inviting strangers is something completely else.
 Just like every nudist place, Attila had to set rules.
 Rules that had to be simple but strict.
 The following was added to the invitations: